tm31420/enhance-ecdsa/README.md

 8. 1jut.csv is the file

+9. python3 breaker.py duprs.csv address

+10. email me at tm31420@gmail.com if you want the method of

+creating duplicate r sigs.
+I have a javascript script for that purpose.

 #work in progress

 i had to use python 2.7 to get crack.py working on my pc